karmaniverous/blog/_posts/2022-08-07-troubleshooting.md

 ---
-title: "Karmic Rule Zero"
+title: "Karmic Rule One"
-excerpt: "Minimize external dependencies and try not to use shitty libraries. – Karmic Rules for Writing Pretty Good Code"
+excerpt: "Troubleshooting works just like the regular kind: you won't hit your target if you don't have one. – Karmic Rules for Writing Pretty Good Code"
 header:
   teaser: /assets/images/dharma-wheel.png
 categories: